dahiyapankaj/ToDoAssignment/README.md

 * LiveData
 * Junit for unit tests

-# Possible enhancements which could not be done due to shortage of time

-* Junit tests for coroutines
-* Better UI

 # Steps to run
 1. Download source code as zip or clone directly from the repo.
 2. Import the project in Android studio.